U.S. Route 7 in Vermont

 U.S. Route 7 (US 7) is a north–south highway extending from southern Connecticut to the northernmost part of Vermont.
 In Vermont, the route extends for 176 mi along the western side of the state as a mostly two-lane rural road, with the exception of an expressway section between Bennington and East Dorset.
 US 7 is known as the Ethan Allen Highway for its entire length through the state, named after the US Revolutionary War general.
-US 7 ends at an interchange with Interstate 89 (I-89) in the town of Highgate, just south of the Canadian border.
+US 7 ends at an interchange with Interstate 89 (I-89) in the town of Highgate, just south of the Canada–United States border.
 I-89 continues to the border crossing.

 Route description

 US 7 crosses the Massachusetts–Vermont state line at Pownal, from where the road heads north to Bennington as a rural two-lane highway.
-Just north of downtown Bennington, the highway transitions into a limited-access highway.
+Just north of downtown Bennington, the highway becomes a limited-access highway.
 For 3 mi, US 7 is a true expressway with divided carriageways and multiple lanes.
 The road subsequently narrows down to an undivided two-lane freeway; however, many stretches have passing lanes.
 This continues to a point just south of East Dorset, where US 7 reverts to a surface road.

-Most of US 7 between East Dorset and the Canadian border is an undivided, uncontrolled road varying in width from two to four lanes.
+Most of US 7 between East Dorset and the Canada–United States border is an undivided, uncontrolled road varying in width from two to four lanes.
 Two divided highway sections also exist: a 10 mi section south of Rutland and a 3 mi stretch with numerous traffic signals between Shelburne and South Burlington known as Shelburne Road.
 There is overhead signage at the junction with I-189 in South Burlington that directs northbound trucks onto I-189.
 While US 7 heads directly into Burlington, I-189 bypasses the city to the south and east and leads directly to I-89, which runs close to US 7 north of Winooski.

 Near downtown Burlington, US 7 intersects with US 2; the latter route joins US 7 for more than 9 mi to Colchester.
 From here, US 7 and I-89 run through northern Vermont to Highgate, where US 7 ends at the northernmost exit on I-89.

 History

 US 7 was assigned in 1926.
-I-89 was originally envisioned to parallel US 7 from the Massachusetts border to the Canadian frontier.
+I-89 was originally envisioned to parallel US 7 from the Canadian frontier to the Massachusetts border.
 This plan was ultimately canceled, and I-89 was shifted to its current alignment, turning southeast at Burlington toward Montpelier and White River Junction.
 Prior to the cancelation of the original I-89 routing, approximately 25 mi of freeway (mostly super two with some four-lane sections) was built in the US 7 corridor between Bennington and Manchester, plus an additional 7 mi of four-lane highway between Wallingford and Rutland were completed.